SysCV/qdtrack/docs/GET_STARTED.md

 # Getting Started
 This page provides basic tutorials about the usage of QDTrack.
 For installation instructions, please see [INSTALL.md](INSTALL.md).

 This document is based on BDD100K dataset.
-For usages on the other datasets, please refer to [TAO](../configs/tao/README.md).
+For usages on the other datasets, please refer to [TAO](../configs/tao/README.md) or [MOT17](../configs/mot17/README.md).
 ## Prepare Datasets

 #### Download BDD100K